dsyer/java-template-demo/README.md

-## jte Spring Boot demo
+## JStachio Spring Boot demo

-A simple demo of jte running with Spring Boot.
+A simple demo of JStachio running with Spring Boot.